addianto/dotfiles/windows/configurations/README.md

 # WinGet Configuration

-This directory has a WinGet Configuration file used to set up software packages on a Windows machine.
+This directory contains WinGet Configuration files used to set up software packages on a Windows machine.

 ## Required DSC Modules